Police investigating shooting at Queens home

-COLLEGE POINT, Queens (WABC) -- Police officers responded to reports of shots fired in Queens.

 The officers responded to a home on 25-07 125 Street in College Point for a domestic incident.
-When they arrived, they heard shots being fired.
+When they arrived, they say the suspect was firing shots out the second-floor window.

 The officers retreated to a safe distance, and the suspect came out with his hands up and surrendered.
 He was taken into custody.